Menu

 • PBTA is also an authorized provider of CE credits for Professional Counselors, Marriage and Family Therapists, and Clinical Social Workers licensed in the state of Pennsylvania.

-• ZOOM VIDEO LINK WILL BE SENT TO REGISTRANTS 2 DAYS BEFORE & MORNING OF EVENT
+• ZOOM VIDEO LINK WILL BE SENT TO REGISTRANTS NO LATER THAN 2 DAYS BEFORE IT.

 • Contact PBTAcontinuingeducation@philabta.org if you need any learning accommodations no later than one week before event.